 At the end of your session, stretch your spine and limbs, drink some water, and then rise slowly from your position.
 You’re all set for a great day!

 It helps to have a few aids: a yoga mat, a bottle of water close at hand, a cushion or bolster if you plan to sit on the floor.
 Some people find that it helps to light a candle or play soothing instrumental music.
 Keep it simple, though.
 You want to focus on your mind, not on creating the perfect meditation spot.

 If you’re not sure about being able to set a routine, why not join a group class.
-Avaana can help you find experienced practitioners for guided group meditation, yoga-style classes or individual consultations.
+Avaana can help you find experienced practitioners for meditation in Melbourne, guided group meditation in Sydney, and meditation classes in other locations too.
 Take the first step towards your inner peace by booking a session today!